DonChong2000/TodayILearn/HG-meditation/Path of Self (Atman Padha).md

 Most important key to successi take care of yoursekf, optimise the 5 layers.
 How?
 1. Physical
-	1. Do Suryo namaskara yoga
+	1. Do ==Suryo namaskara== yoga
 	2. Sun Exposure
-	3. Exercise and diet, Eat one extra vege/fruit a day
+	3. Exercise and diet, Eat one extra vege / ==fruit a day==
 2. Energy
-	1. Do Pranayama breathing practices and Yoga
+	1. Do ==Pranayama breathing practices== and Yoga
 3. Emotion
 	1. Psychotherapy
 	2. Any self-reflecting activity, e.g. time in nature, journaling, meditation.
 Or try to create influences that are emotionally supportive and positive
 4. Intellectual
-	1. Do Pratyahara
+	1. Do ==Pratyahara==
 	2. Reading and do intellectually stimulating things
-	3. Expose yourself to new i
+	3. Expose yourself to new idea and concept
-5. Spiritual,
+5. Spiritual
+	Lack of Purpose and meaning
+	1. Do meditation, find your meaning

 # 3. Confidence vs. Ego